SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

         - test_sles_sev_snp
 ```

-It's specified that in the images that support `AmdSevSnp_enabled` when the
-instance has the feature active, this `test_sles_sev_snp` test will be added on
+The above configuration will instruct mash to test images that have the
+`AmdSevSnp_enabled` feature setting using the specified instance type from
-top of the test suite provided in the mash  job.
+the `test_instance_catalog` in the specified region.
+In addition to the

-The goal for this test is to verify that the feature is active in the instance
-and the image is supporting it properly.

-### Ec2 account

-There's a new entity in the ec2 account object that contains the `test_regions`.
-These test regions are the regions where all the test instances will be created.

-The `main` region for the ec2 account is automatically added to the test regions.
+tests specified for the image the additional test wit hthe name
-It's important that the instance catalog and the `test_regions` of the ec2
-account are in sync.
-That is, all the regions in the instance catalog have to
+`test_sles_sev_snp` will be executed.

+## EC2 account

+The final step to tie the `test_instance_catalog` and
+`instance_feature_additional_tests` together is the `test_regions` configuration
+option for the ec2 account.
+The `test_regions` setting specifies in which
+regions the testing should be executed.
+This setting has no influence on the
+primary region configured for testing.

-be provisioned in the test_regions for the ec2 accounts.
+Regions configured in the `test_instance_catalog` need to match with the
+region sin the `test_regions` setting.

-The configured test regions can be checked with:
+Configured test regions can be checked with:

 ```
 $ mash account ec2 info --name database-test-1